How Much Does a Patio Cover Cost in Houston?

 Get a Free Quote

-This guide breaks down the real‑world cost factors Houston homeowners should expect when choosing an aluminum patio cover, the most durable and low‑maintenance option for our heat and humidity.
+This guide breaks down the real‑world cost factors homeowners should expect when choosing an aluminum patio cover, the most durable and low‑maintenance option for our heat and humidity.

 1. Average Cost of a Patio Cover in Houston